prasannax1/starships/README.md

 can see elements of both from the shape.

 The topmost deck contains a hybrid bridge cum cockpit.
-The subsequent decks in the 'saucer' section have the labs, living quarters, messhall, sickbay, etc. The saucer section is followed by the engineering section which continues into what is quite a large shuttlebay for this size of ship.
+The subsequent decks in the 'saucer' section have the labs, living quarters, messhall, sickbay, etc. The last deck is the engineering section which contains a standard class 0 warp engine.

 ##### Auxillary vehicles

-- Type 20 small shuttles
 - Bumblebee Shuttlepods

 #### Orca class